 Wheelchair accessible cloakroom

-Three bedrooms that sleep up to four people (one en-suite)
+Three bedrooms that sleep up to four people (2 single and 1 bunk bed) - one en-suite

-Three bedrooms that sleep up to two people (two with en-suite shower)
+Three bedrooms that sleep up to two people (bunk bed) - two with en-suite shower

-One bedroom that sleeps up to two people (en-suite accessible shower room)
+Two bedrooms that sleeps up to two people (bunk bed) - one with en-suite accessible shower room

 Private bath/shower rooms

 The property was restored by the Hebridean Trust (www.hebrideantrust.org) and the letting income contributes towards the future maintenance.
 The Hebridean Trust Limited (known as The Hebridean Trust) is a charity registered in Scotland (SC038956) and in England and Wales (285629).
 The Hebridean Trust Limited is a Company Limited by Guarantee No. 1653639 and registered at 75a Banbury Road, Oxford OX2 6PE